What Is The Thinnest Layer Of The Earth?

 Geologists think the Earth’s core contains mainly iron because it is heavier than the mantle and outer core.
 The iron-nickel alloy that makes up the inner core has sunk to the Earth’s core.

 According to geologists, the Earth’s core is mostly iron.
 The outer core, which is assumed to be liquid iron, is in the middle.
 While the “inner core” of the center is supposed to be made of iron, it is not known for sure.
 Two key observations support this notion.
-In the first place, “shear waves,” which are energy waves that move through the outer core, do not.
-Secondly, the Earth is surrounded by a magnetosphere.
+First, “shear waves,” which are energy waves that move through the outer core, do not.
+Second, the Earth is surrounded by a magnetosphere.

 Seismometers are instruments that geologists use to gauge the shear waves generated by earthquakes.
 The wave fades as it strikes the outer core and returns when it touches the inner core.
 For example, you need a shearing force to rub the hands together.
 Shear waves can’t move through liquids because liquids aren’t resistant to sliding or shearing forces.
 Solids can, however, be penetrated by shear waves.
 Consequently, geologists believe that the outer core is liquid but solid in the inner core due to the disappearance and reappearance of shear waves.